TeodorsLisovenko/IMSystemsHomework/README.md

 }
 ```
 ## Frontend
-:information_source: The frontend part ("under-development") is containing a basic React app, which objective is to interact and display backend API functionality.
-From third party libraries, it is using just [reactstrap](https://reactstrap.github.io/).
+:information_source: The frontend part is containing a basic React app, which objective is to interact and display backend API functionality.
+From third party libraries, it is using just [reactstrap](https://reactstrap.github.io/) and [downloadJS](https://github.com/rndme/download).